IILimitlessII/Valorant-Agent-Auto-Lock/README.md

     ```

 3. Follow the on-screen instructions to select an agent and start the auto-clicking process.

+4. Start search in-game.

-4. Press 'a' to start clicking and 's' to stop.
+5. Press 'a' to start clicking and hold 's' to stop.

 ## Compatibility